In 2013 they tweaked the design a bit and added a Tour version, and it looks like they have another winner.

 The RBZ Stage 2 driver will also be available in a Tour model.
 Apart from a different stock shaft (Matrix 6Q3 or 7Q3 TP), the primary difference is the placement of weight.
 The standard model is designed with a slight draw bias, while the Tour model has a neutrally placed center of gravity.

 But like any new club, you shouldn’t make your purchase decision based solely on reviews.
-You need to go out and hit it and see how it feels.
+You need to go out, hit it, and see how it feels.